Gabriel-Sa/dbmsgui/readme.md

 1. Install pg using npm
 2. Install express using npm
-3. Go into app.js and edit the database settings to match your username and password, everthing else does not need to be changed.
+3. Go into app.js and edit the database settings to match your username and password, everthing else does not need to be changed. run with npm app.js